Home

 IQAir offers an option, the IQAir PF40 Coarse Dust Pre-Filtration Kit, for $139.00.

-In homes with elevated levels of coarse dust, the kit mounts under the Health-Pro.
 A washable half-inch filter pad is sandwiched between two rigid retainers which attach to the frame.

 Replacement pads average about 10 bucks a piece, and extend the life of the $60 prefilter.